Table of Contents

 View on Amazon.com ➜

-The Sun Bum brand is known for its gentle and effective skin care products, and this solid sunscreen is no exception.
-Not only is it as effective as other, more chemical-laden sunscreens, it’s also extremely good for your skin.
-It even boasts natural agents that help prevent premature aging!
+The Sun Bum brand is known for its gentle and effective skincare products, and this solid sunscreen is no exception.
+Not only is it as effective as other, more chemical-laden sunscreens, but it’s also extremely good for your skin.
+This product even boasts natural agents that help prevent premature aging!
 It’s water-resistant for up to 80 minutes, easy to apply, and smells nice to boot.
 I can’t get enough of it when I’m in the sun.

 Natural and Gentle Solid Sunscreen